CharacterOverflow/factorio-analytics/readme.md

 });

 // OPTIONAL BELOW - include if you want these features
-// Initialize database - by default, uses SQLITE - will EVENTUALLY be able to  use postgresql as well await FactoryDatabase.initialize();
+// Initialize database - by default, uses SQLITE - see other examples for connection to Postgres await FactoryDatabase.initialize();

 // Initialize API backend